rsnodgrass/hass-lunos/README.md

 ## TODO

-* add 3+ second delay between state changes (bug fix)
+* BUG: does NOT detect the current relay switch state to determine current speed on startup
-* automation example of poor air quality and auto-turning up the fan (e.g. Foobot or Airwave)
+* BUG: add 3+ second delay between state changes

 ### Currently Not Supported